LeidyDoradoM/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Continuing with our analysis of the **MechaCar** production data and to see how these prototypes perform against the competition.
-It could be interesting to find how the maintenance cost and fuel eficiency
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+It could be interesting to consider an additional data analysis where factors like traffic and road conditions are considered since they can affect the estimation of **mpg**.
+So in our analysis we are going to consider the **highway mpg**  and the **city mpg**.
+We will need as well information about the car transmission: mechanic or authomatic, so we can study how the kind of transmission affects the city and highway fuel efficiency.

+1. In our analysis, we will test the **highway mpg** and/or the **city mpg** against the car transmission to see if the manual or authomatic transmission has an impact in the amount of fuel the car consumes in each scenario individually.

+2. Our null hypothesis is: The variance of fuel use in the city/or the highway is equal for the cars with authomatic and manual transmissions.

+3. To test our null hypothesis we will use the two sample t-test.
+In fact we need to run this t-test twice, one for the **city mpg** and the other for the **highway mpg**.
+In each test, we will need to determine if our null hypthesis can be rejected or not, based on the ```p-value```.
+For example: if our ```p-value``` is smaller than 0.05, the null hypotheis is rejected and we can conclude that there is a statistically significant relationship between whether the car has an automatic or manual transmision and the amount of fuel it consumes while driving in a city/highway scenario.

+4. In our analysis, we would need:
+    - **City mpg** data: It can be estimated as the average a car will get while driving on an open stretch of road without stopping or starting, typically at a higher speed.
+    - **Highway mpg**:  It is the score a car will get on average in city conditions, with stopping and starting at lower speeds.
+    - **Car transmision**: It is a categorical data,a dichotomous variable: 0 - manual transmission, 1 - authomatic transmission.